drand/website/docs/blog/2024-02-22-testnet-ceremony-post-mortem.md

 Once we published the version and others started upgrading, we saw an uptick in `http2: frame too large` messages when connecting to some nodes, reported by ATA network.
 Having seen this error in previous ceremonies when connecting to users with misconfigured nginx grpc proxies, and knowing that ATA network use an nginx reverse proxy, we assumed it was related and started debugging with the ATA network team.
 We restarted our nodes and the error connecting to ATA network disappeared, and we assumed that gRPC was keeping connections alive while other nodes restarted - we had refactored our gRPC layer extensively.

 As other nodes began updating, they reported a similar error, and restarts were no longer alleviating it.
 Additionally, the `http2: frame too large` error seemed to inconsistently affect different nodes after updating.
 Around the same time, ATA network and QRL reported a `error reading server preface: EOF` when connecting to PL nodes.

 At this point, the network had stopped aggregating beacons as usual, as there were enough connectivity issues between nodes to fall below threshold.
 Periodically beacons were aggregated, but not fast enough to catch up.

 While debugging this, and helping DIA data configure their node for joining, we identified that DIA data had successfully joined `quicknet-t` at a prior ceremony, despite their key's `TLS` field being set to false.

-In `v2.0.2-testnet` we had removed TLS termination capabilities from the drand binary, with the expectation that LoE members run a reverse proxy or similar in front of their nodes to handle TLS termination.
-We added a fallback mechanism to non-TLS connections to make our tests run easily.
+In `v2.0.2-testnet` we had removed TLS termination capabilities from the drand binary, with the expectation that LoE members run a reverse proxy or similar in front of their nodes to handle TLS termination, and added a fallback mechanism to non-TLS connections to make our tests run easily.

 We noted that our nodes' connections to DIA data were indeed using this fallback mechanism, and we were connecting to it over plaintext.
 This was unexpected, though not a security issue (everything in drand is signed and verified, so malleability is not an issue).

 Regardless, we had not intended for nodes in production to be falling back to non-TLS - this aligned with the `http2: frame too large` and `error reading server preface: EOF` errors we saw: nodes had received TLS packets but opened a non-TLS connection and vice-versa.
 QRL sent us logs confirming that their node had dropped back to non-TLS connections for all other nodes, explaining the errors that were seen.